Effective Date: August 03, 2021

 a.
 The Administrator leads the Agency and is accountable to the President for all aspects of the Agency's mission, including establishing and articulating the Agency's vision and strategic priorities and ensuring successful implementation of supporting policies, programs, and performance assessments.
 The Administrator performs all necessary functions to govern NASA operations and exercises the powers vested in NASA by law.

 b.
 The NASA Associate Administrator is responsible for the technical and programmatic integration of programs at the Agency level and serves as the Decision Authority for programs and Category 1 projects with the advice of the APMC.
 He or she monitors the status and performance of the programs and projects via reports from the MDAA; Center Director; and through Agency-level review, such as the APMC and the Baseline Performance Review (BPR) process.
 The NASA AA may delegate Decision Authority to MDAAs.
-Within the Office of the NASA AA, the NASA Program Management Improvement Officer (PMIO) is responsible for leading the Agency-level program/project management integration function with support from OCE and OCFO and in partnership with the Mission Directorates and Centers.10
+Within the Office of the NASA AA, the NASA CPMO establishes policy, oversight, and assessment of the NASA program/project management processes.
+In addition, the CPMO holds responsibility for Agency compliance with the PM Improvement Accountability Act and is responsible for leading the Agency-level program/project management integration function with support from OCE and OCFO and in partnership with the Mission Directorates and Centers.10

 d.
 Center Directors are responsible and accountable for all activities assigned to their Center.
 They are responsible for the institutional activities and for ensuring the proper planning for and successful execution of programs and projects assigned to the Center.
 This includes: